u2600038142-sys/newspulse-dashboard/README.md

 # 📊 NewsPulse Dashboard

-FOR PERSONAL USE ONLY TO SHOWCASE MARKUS' CAPABILITY ON AZURE AND POWER BI End-to-end **data pipeline & analytics** project on **Microsoft Azure**.
+FOR PERSONAL USE ONLY TO SHOWCASE MARKUS' CAPABILITY ON **AZURE AND POWER BI**.
+End-to-end **data pipeline & analytics** project on **Microsoft Azure**.
 Scrape global news → cleanse → load to a SQL data warehouse → visualize in Power BI → publish via GitHub Pages.